-In Walking Your Talk, award-wining performer and movement teacher, Lavinia Plonka, reveals the fascinating connection between how you move and how you feel.
-What's more, Plonka shows how changing our movements and body postures can be a crucial first step in altering our emotional behaviors and improving how we are seen by others.
+In Walking Your Talk, award-winning performer and movement teacher, Lavinia Plonka, reveals the fascinating connection between how you move and how you feel.
+What’s more, Plonka shows how changing our movements and body postures can be a crucial first step in altering our emotional behaviors and improving how we are seen by others.

 Drawing from her years of experience as a Feldenkrais Method® instructor, Plonka provides simple exercises, thought-provoking lessons, and real-life examples that help you grasp the relationship between your movement patterns and your emotional state.
 She demonstrates how to develop a kinesthetic “sixth sense,” which will empower you to effortlessly command your postures and gestures, and change your self-sabotaging attitudes and expressions to new, more effective ones.
 You will then be able to embody your words and literally “walk your talk.”

 After beginning with an overview of both historical and modern ideas about the correlation between bodily movement and human emotion, Plonka then addresses each major area of the body — and the psychological baggage held there.
 Through exploratory exercises, we learn:

 - How we carry stress – from responsibilities, family issues, and financial burdens – in our shoulders

 - Why we “freeze” the pelvis – the bodily center of personal freedom, power, spontaneity, and sexuality

 - The self-confidence (or lack thereof) we convey through our carriage.